VIVEKCHOWDARI10/Hotstar-Project/README.md

 --filters Name=isDefault,Values=true \
 --region ap-south-1
 ```
- THis is the VPC ID
+ This shows the VPC ID

  * why vpc ?
  * An EC2 instance is a virtual server in AWS, but every server needs a network to communicate with other systems and the internet.
 In AWS,     that network is called a VPC (Virtual Private Cloud).
 A VPC provides IP addresses, routing, internet connectivity, and security boundaries for AWS resources.
 When you create an EC2 instance, AWS must know which VPC and subnet to place it in.

 * This will create one node, means one ec2 instance  and a eks cluster in aws
 ``` bash